Atomu2014/product-nets/README.md

 # Product-based Neural Networks for User Response Prediction

+``Note``: An extended version of the conference paper is https://arxiv.org/abs/1807.00311 , which is accepted by TOIS.
+Compared with this simple demo, a more detailed implementation of the journal paper is at https://github.com/Atomu2014/product-nets-distributed , which has large-scale data access, multi-gpu support, and distributed training support.

 ``Note``: Any problems, you can contact me at kevinqu@apex.sjtu.edu.cn, or kevinqu16@gmail.com.
 Through email, you will get my rapid response.

 This repository maintains the demo code of the paper [Product-based Neural Network for User Response Prediction](https://arxiv.org/abs/1611.00144) and other baseline models, implemented with ``tensorflow``.
 And this paper has been published on ICDM2016.

-``Note``: An extended version of the conference paper is at https://arxiv.org/abs/1807.00311 , which is accepted by TOIS.
-Compared with this simple demo, a more detailed implementation of the journal paper is at https://github.com/Atomu2014/product-nets-distributed , which has large-scale data access, multi-gpu support, and distributed training support.

 ## Introduction to User Response Prediction